ibm-cloud-docs/sell/tutorial-onboard-terraform.md

 {: #terraform-template-review-version}
 {: step}

-From the Configure version tab, you can review your version details.
-After you review your version details, click **Next**.
+After you import your version, you can review the version details.

+1. Click **Configure version**.
+1. Review your version details.
+1. Click **Next**.

 ## Configure the deployment values
 {: #terraform-template-onboard-cfgdeploy}